GCoiffier/miniSQL/README.md

 - a dictionnary Attribute -> int, that tells us in which position in the tuple each field is

 Relations are implemented with pointers to memory.
-They are not loaded in memory, except after the application of an ORDER BY or a GROUP BY operator
+They are not loaded in memory, except after the application of an ORDER BY or a GROUP BY operator.

+We did not respect the redundancies: some may occur when it should not, and some may not when it should.
+Only the presence of 'DISTINCT' ensure no redundancy at all, however it does need a lot of memory.

 #### DataManager
 The DataManager class handles every operation on tables, like creating a new one, remaning, or accessing a table.